 Bi Luo Chun Green Snail Green Tea

 Bi Luo Chun is renowned for its potent fruity aroma and mellow flavor.
-A plantation growing Bi Luo Chun combines tea bushes mixed with a variety of fragrant fruit trees to give the tea its distinct fruity smell and taste.
-This tea is made only from the tips of tea leaves in a very scrupulous process that results in its tightly rolled-up shape.
+A plantation growing Bi Luo Chun combines tea bushes with a variety of fragrant fruit trees, giving the tea its distinct fruity aroma and taste.
+This tea is made only from the tips of tea leaves, through a very scrupulous process that results in its tightly rolled shape.

 -